 There's really no way around it, this was the year that Zoom became a thing.
 Sure, there are other videoconferencing tools out there, but by far, Zoom is the one that was easiest for most people to use.
 As a result, it became the place where we do just about everything from business meetings to piano lessons to virtual school to Easter and Thanksgiving get-togethers.

-The year wasn't without challenges for Zoom, and the company was forced to significantly up its security and privacy features, but in the end, even when people used Microsoft Teams, or Google Meet, or WebEx, most of them still think of it all as Zoom.
+The year wasn't without challenges for Zoom, and the company was forced to significantly up its security and privacy features, but in the end, even when people used Microsoft Teams, Google Meet, or Webex, most of them still think of it all as Zoom.

 2. M1 Macs

 There were a lot of computers released this year, but none of them were as consequential as the Apple-Silicon-powered M1 Macs.
 Not only were they very impressive in terms of performance, but they also made a statement about the future direction of the devices we think of as computers.

 For decades, Intel has been the dominant silicon-chip maker, and the newest Macs represent the first real threat to that position, mostly because Apple managed to combine ultra-high performance and full-day battery life, without the compromises that every other computer has required us to make.

 The actual hardware was still a bit hit or miss, but as an idea, foldable devices like the Samsung Z Fold2 and Microsoft Duo had their moment this year.
 The reason they make this list isn't because they're something everyone started using, but because the companies making them at least proved they were something you could use.

 Both the Z Fold2 and Duo were extremely well made pieces of hardware, even if the software could use a little refinement.
 That said, the idea that companies could even figure out how to build theses devices wasn't a sure thing as recently as last year.